devansien/Spyder/Readme.md

 # Spyder

 This project consists of:
-* A web crawler scarpes English & Korean sentence pairs from Naver's dictionary
+* A web crawler scarpes English & Korean usage example sentence pairs from Naver.com.

 ## Description: